 Francois is a National Leader of Education and serving Ofsted Inspector and leads one of 32 English Hubs approved by the DfE.

 He is acknowledged as a national expert in the area of reading in primary schools, and is also currently the Headteacher of Whiteknights Primary School.
 He has supported a number of schools in improving provision and outcomes.

-Mandy Wilton - Director of Education (Alternative Provision & Special Education)
+Mandy Wilton - Executive Headteacher (Alternative Provision & Special Education)

 Mandy has been in Education for over 25 years, 20 of those have been in the Specialist and AP sector.
 Mandy has experience of school leadership in a range of contexts this includes Headship, Deputy Headship, SENCO and Assistant Headteacher for Inclusion.
 Mandy is currently the Headteacher of Cranbury College in Reading, an Alternative Curriculum Provider that is currently in an OFSTED category of Good since its last inspection in 2018, this has rapidly improved from its Requires Improvement Grade in January 2016, when Mandy first joined the College.

 As a senior leader in Education, Mandy has supported schools including those in special measures through her work as a senior officer in several local authorities.
 This includes working as an SEN Consultant in the London Borough of Redbridge and Head of SEN and Inclusion in Bracknell Forest.
 In the latter role particularly, Mandy was involved in School Improvement and led on the opening of a new 52 place Specialist Autism resource.
 Mandy was also involved in the project team for the application and development of a new Secondary Free School in the borough.